DynamoMTL/dynamo_kickstarter/README.md

   * The same installer that a developer uses to setup an existing application is run to ensure it will work for them

+This generator can be used with an greenfield application or a new instance of a platform such as Spree or Refinery.

 ## Installation

 Add this line to your application's Gemfile: